Guidelines

 This rule order is taken from AppArmor with minor changes as we tend to:

-- Divide the file block in multiple subcategories
+- Divide the file block into multiple subcategories

 - Put the block with the longer rules (